-Browse our wide-ranging selection of over 3 original still life sculptures by artists working in a variety of mediums.
+Browse our wide-ranging selection of over 3 original Still Life sculptures by artists working in a variety of mediums.
 Suitable for both the interior home and outdoor spaces, sculptures anchor a space and are available in numerous textures and colors.
-Read more

 As with still life paintings, still life sculptures modeled after everyday inanimate objects allow sculptors to have complete control over the work’s composition and subject matter, and the objects chosen usually carry symbolic meaning.
 For the collector, still life sculptures possess a serene, contemplative beauty, as they allow us to see everyday objects in an entirely new light.
 We invite you to browse the many still life sculptures for sale on Saatchi Art by talented artists from around the world.
 Our selection includes sculptures in clay, wood, stone, metal, bronze, and more.

 Still lifes have been a staple in Western art since the times of the ancient Greeks and Romans.
 Early still lifes were the subject of wall frescoes, vases, and floor mosaics.
 As art academies rose in Europe, the still life genre was scorned in favor of those, like portraiture, with more dynamic subjects.
 By the 19th century, however, modernism and other movements sought to break away from these traditional academies, and still lifes once again became a popular art form.
 The trompe l’oeil painting practice, in which artists rendered objects hyper realistically and painted shadows to make the subjects appear three-dimensional, most likely led to the production of still life sculptures.